Why Your Period Makes IBS Worse (and What Helps)

 What this means for FODMAP tolerance

-Here's the part that gets underdiscussed.
-Your personal FODMAP tolerance is not fixed.
+Personal FODMAP tolerance is not fixed.
 It moves.

-Monash's guidance on this is pragmatic: women who find their gut becomes hypersensitive around their period should tighten their diet during that window and avoid their known triggers more strictly.
+Monash's guidance on this is pragmatic: women who find their gut becomes hypersensitive around their period should tighten the diet during that window and avoid known triggers more strictly.
 FODMAP Everyday, written by gastroenterology dietitian Kirsten Jackson, echoes the same thing.
 Eat more conservatively for the roughly five to seven days that span late luteal through the first couple days of bleeding.

 A cycle-aware FODMAP approach